-- 14.1 Staff may not accept gifts from parents above the monetary value of £30. - 14.2 Approval must be sought from the CFOO for purchasing gifts from public funds, that might be seen to compromise the judgement or integrity of the Trust e.g. gifts, awards, prizes.
+Approval must be sought from the CFOO for purchasing gifts from public funds, that might be seen to compromise the judgement or integrity of the Trust e.g. gifts, awards, prizes.
 Approved funding of gifts to trustees, governors, staff, students or suppliers, will be documented by the CFOO and have regard to propriety and regularity.
-The purchase of alcohol using public funds is considered irregular use of public funds and must not be undertaken. - 14.3 Acceptance of gifts, hospitality, awards, prizes and any other benefit that might be seen to compromise the judgement or integrity of the Trust should be avoided. - 14.4 Any gift, hospitality, award or prize accepted must be recorded in the academy's gift register and advised to the CFOO.
+The purchase of alcohol using public funds is considered irregular use of public funds and must not be undertaken.